sangdon/sangdon.github.io/index.md

 # Short Bio

+I start a research internship at Google Cloud AI!

 My research interest focuses on designing safe and secure learning-enabled autonomous systems by understanding from theory to implementation.
 I collaborate with [Insup Lee](http://cis.upenn.edu/~lee), [James Weimer](https://www.seas.upenn.edu/~weimerj/), and [Osbert Bastani](https://obastani.github.io/) at University of Pennsylvania.

 I received Bachelor's degree in Computer Science from Seoul National University in 2010 under the mentorship of Prof. <a href='http://bi.snu.ac.kr/~btzhang'>Byoung-Tak Zhang</a> and Prof. <a href='http://mrl.snu.ac.kr/~jehee/'>Jehee Lee</a>.
 I continued my graduate study and received a Master's degree in Electrical and Computer Engineering in 2012 under the supervision of Prof. <a href='http://cv.snu.ac.kr/kmlee'>Kyoung Mu Lee</a>.